-Annually, each Board Committee evaluates its effectiveness in carrying out its duties as specified in the Company's Governance Policy and considers whether any changes need to be implemented.
-The assessment is carried out through a questionnaire, which is escalated to the Board for discussion and assessment.
+Each year, every Board Committee assesses its performance in fulfilling its responsibilities outlined in the Company's Governance Policy and determines if any adjustments are necessary.
+This evaluation is conducted via a questionnaire, which is then presented to the Board for review and deliberation.